View

 These include: Will people be interested in learning from others?
 Will people be reminded of mealtime by the group?
 If we create challenges, will that bring people closer?
 If we provide easy recipes, will people be more inclined to cook for themselves?
 Lastly, what other value can we provide to our partners?

-We made two testing prototypes: one tests easy recipes to motivate people to cook, and the other is a hybrid community to test changes in user behavior.
+We made two testing prototypes: one tests easy recipes to motivate people to cook, and the other is a hybrid community to test changes in user behaviour.

 Assumptions for concept testing